BDSwiss vs TMGM Comparison

 Which brokers offers more tradeable asset classes, BDSwiss or TMGM?

-Both BDSwiss and TMGM allow you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies and U.S. Stocks (CFD)., neither have Spread Betting, Agriculturals and ETF Looking at total tradeable symbols, BDSwiss has 1081, compared to 12000 from TMGM.
+Both BDSwiss and TMGM allow you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies and U.S. Stocks (CFD)., neither have Spread Betting, Agriculturals and ETF Looking at total tradeable symbols, BDSwiss has 1081, compared to 12000 from TMGM.

 Can I trade cryptocurrency with BDSwiss or TMGM?